ibelkhan/csc212-proj2-goodteam/README.md

 The last feature is a large map of the University of Rochester campus, located at the top right of the homepage, in order to give a larger-scale bearing for a user or new student who is not familiar with the geography of the University.

+Seminar info is user-submitted, and this portal can be accessed through the intuitive "Add a seminar" button, located centrally in the page, as well as the "Add Seminar" button in the index at the top right-hand corner of the page.
+Seminars are automatically deleted the day after they have occured.